 Who’s the biggest inspiration for flooring trends?
 Mother Nature herself.
-And with easy-to-clean, durable materials like laminate, vinyl, and tile, flooring options are more cost-effective than ever.
+And with easy-to-clean, durable materials like engineered hardwood, vinyl and tile, flooring options are more cost-effective than ever.

 Nature has become the major inspiration for flooring.
 The biggest trend now is a natural look with durable and easy-to-maintain look-alike materials.

 Resilient luxury vinyl has become one of the fastest-growing types of flooring.
-It’s waterproof and able to withstand heavy furniture as well as kids and pets.
-Sears Home Services offers Floor, which also comes with an acoustical pad attached, helping keep things quiet, with the added benefit of a faster install since there’s no need for a separate underlayment.
+It’s waterproof and withstands heavy furniture as well as foot traffic.
+Sears Home Services a luxury vinyl that comes with an attached acoustical pad that reduces noise; the pad has the added benefit of making installation go faster, because there’s no separate underlayment.

 Here are the top six trends in flooring — and how to get the looks.